TaydenWhite/taydenwhite.github.io/content/en/_index.md

 </head>

 {{< blocks/cover title="Aarya Dani" image_anchor="top" height="full" >}}
-<p class="lead mt-5">I specialize in chemical engineering with a strong focus on bioengineering, aiming to enhance the affordability and accessibility of medical products.
+<p class="lead mt-5">Hello, I am Aarya Dani.
+I attend the University of Pittsburgh, currently studying chemical engineering.
+In addition, I have a strong interest on bioengineering, aiming to enhance the affordability and accessibility of medical products.
 Over the years, I have cultivated expertise in data science and biotechnology.
 Currently at Johnson & Johnson, I leverage my skills to develop Hugo websites that effectively showcase diverse datasets.
 Drawing from my engineering background, I am passionate about bridging the gap between engineering principles, data science insights, user requirements, and cutting-edge technology.</p>

 <p>Here is some of my social media:</p>